vedaprotoshredhq/A-HEXAPOD-SPIDER-ROBOT-2.O/README.md

 ### Phase 1: Chassis Assembly
 1. Assemble 3D printed chassis components (use 3m screws)
-2. Mount Arduino R4 Minima or any microcolntoller on upper chassis
+2. Mount Arduino UNO Q or Raspberry Pi 3,4,5 on upper chassis
 3. Install 2x PCA9685 PWM driver boards in lower chassis
-4. Connect 2x DC-DC buck converter input to battery and output to 2x pca9685 boards and Arduino Jack
+4. Connect 2x DC-DC buck converter input to battery and output to 2x pca9685 boards and Arduino Jack or Raspberry Pi power input.
-6. Test power.
+5. Test power.

 ### Phase 2: Leg Assembly
 1. 3D print all leg components
-2. Clean and assemble printed parts
+2. Clean and assemble printed parts using M3 screws
-3. Mount MG996R servos to leg joints
+3. Mount DS3240 servos to leg joints using M3 screws
 4. Connect servos to PCA9685 boards
 5. Calibrate servo angles
+6. Use M2 screws to connect servo horns to chassis
-6. Attach legs to chassis using 3mm screws
+7. Attach legs to chassis using M3 screws
-7. NO PCB REQUIRED UNTIL YOU WANT MRE FEATURES THEN NORMAL WALKING (ALL THE ELECTRONICS COMPONENTS LISTED WILL DO THE WORK WITHOUT A PCB)
+8. NO PCB REQUIRED UNTIL YOU WANT MRE FEATURES THEN NORMAL WALKING (ALL THE ELECTRONICS COMPONENTS LISTED WILL DO THE WORK WITHOUT A PCB)

 ### Phase 3: Programming & Testing
 1. Load servo control firmware to your microcontroller [allatninewwy.ino](https://github.com/vedaprotoshredhq/A-HEXAPOD-SPIDER-ROBOT-2.O/blob/main/allatninwty.ino)